miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made blood dolls reappear after killing to avoid staying corpses.
 Moved sarcophagus loading scene to Giovanni mansion back entrance.
 Disabled bad icons and buttons for inactive Ocean House elevator.
-Improved python and loader file compatibility, thanks to Psycho-A.
-Added a few weapon drop sounds and fidget and upset sound groups.
-Corrected mirrors and textures on some levels, thanks to Psycho-A.

 v10.0                                                   15.06.2018
 -----